preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 This is a new block in Omnia 7.6.
 The purpose is to rollup different types of media resources for easy access.

 **The documentaiton is just started with a preliminary description.
-More details for the descriptions will be added soon.**
+More will be added soon.**

 Settings
 ***********